phelipetls/blog/content/posts/adb-a-must-know-cli-tool-for-android-development/index.md

 # Networking with `adb reverse`

-This one is best explained through an example.

-Image you want to see your [Storybook](https://storybook.js.org/) files in a mobile web browser.
-In your computer's browser, it works if you go to `localhost:6006` but not in your mobile device's browser.
+Imagine you want to see your [Storybook](https://storybook.js.org/) files in a mobile web browser.
+If you go to `localhost:6006` in your computer's browser, it works, but nothing shows up in your mobile device's browser, since no process is bound to port `6060` there.

-Well, you can solve this with `adb reverse tcp:6006 tcp:6006`.
+You can solve this problem by running `adb reverse tcp:6006 tcp:6006`.
+Now your mobile device will have access to the server running on your computer.

-This is useful for any web server running in your local computer, e.g., a web API server or a webpack development server.

-In the React Native world, we sometimes need to run `adb reverse tcp:8081 tcp:8081` it the device is stuck at loading the JS bundle or can't find it at all.
-If you run this once without knowing what it does, now you know.
-It's routing a your mobile device's request to `localhost:8081` to your computer's `localhost`.

-There's also `adb forward`, which is the opposite of `adb reverse`, so it's hardly as useful.
+An example from React Native is the Metro bundler, that usually serves the bundled JS of your app at port `8081`, so we need to run `adb reverse tcp:8081 tcp:8081` to make the server reachable by the Android device.
+This is usually done under the hood when we run `npx react-native run-android`, but if the device can't find the JS bundle or is stuck loading it we usually need to run it again.

+There's also `adb forward`, in case you need to make a web server running on your phone also available to your computer.

-# Start/kill app
+# Start/kill apps

 You can start and kill an app with the `adb shell am`, in which `am` stands for [*Activity Manager*](https://developer.android.com/studio/command-line/adb#am).